 - Know how long it takes your sprinkler to water an inch.
 Use a tuna can to measure your sprinkler's water use.

-- Regularly check your watering system for leaks, broken lines or misdirected sprinkler heads.
-Taking a few minutes once a month to make sure your sprinkler and/or hoses are working correctly is a crucial step to ensuring efficient water use outdoors.
-Be sure to run your entire system zone by zone and check the following:
+- Regularly check your watering system for leaks, broken lines, or misdirected sprinkler heads.
+Take a few minutes each month to make sure your watering system is working well.
+This is a key step to efficient watering outdoors.

 Be sure to run your entire system zone-by-zone and check for the following:

 - Signs of leakage, especially damage to sprinkler heads or piping.
 Repair and replace as needed.
 Look for spots on your landscape that are always damp.
 This may mean that you have a leak or broken line.